nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Display a student's information: `select`

-This command allows you to select a student and displays their full particulars.
+This command allows you to select a student and display their full particulars.
 The selected student will be shown like this:

 <img src="./images/UiStudentView.png" width="650" height="529"/>